influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Task executor total runs complete

-Total number of task runs completed across all tasks, split out by success or failure.
+Number of task runs completed across all tasks, split out by success or failure.

 #### Example